-The ground-level flares, owned and operated by Shell, are used in preference to the high-level flares to minimise noise and light impacts for local residents.
-However, it is not always possible to avoid use of the elevated flare, and this may occur if the ground flares are in use by the other operator or restricted in capacity relative to the amount of gas needed to be flared.
+Since commissioning of the new Exxon Mobil FEP ground flare the two ground flares operated by Shell have been primarily used by Shell FNGL and can still be used by ExxonMobil FEP if required.
+The new ground flare operated by ExxonMobil is only used by ExxonMobil FEP.
+At both sites ground flares are used in preference to the high-level flares to minimise noise and light impacts for local residents.
+However, it is not always possible to avoid use of the elevated flare, and this may occur if the Shell FNGL ground flares are in use by ExxonMobil FEP, or any of the ground flares are restricted in capacity relative to the amount of gas needed to be flared.

 During flaring, excess gas is combined with steam and air before being burnt off.
-This is accepted as industry best practice, producing water vapour and CO2 when combustion is optimised.
+This is accepted as industry best practice, producing water vapour and CO_2 when combustion is optimised.
 During a process upset, the ability to continue operating and the time it takes to start up and shut down are key elements that impact whether flaring occurs and for how long.
 Feed rates have to be managed through the whole supply network up to the offshore platforms in the North Sea, and upsets could have an impact on the natural gas supply for the whole of Scotland.

-4.2 WHAT FLARING TOOK PLACE DURING 2022?
+4.2 WHAT FLARING TOOK PLACE DURING 2023?

-In 2022, a number of planned and unplanned flaring events occurred at the Mossmorran Complex, within the Mossmorran and Braefoot Bay facilities.
-Planned flaring events were primarily related to maintenance activities, while unplanned flaring was due to unexpected events on the sites.
+In 2023, a number of planned and unplanned flaring events occurred at the Mossmorran Complex, within the Mossmorran and Braefoot Bay facilities.